MightyHelper/ppyd-gol/reports/main.typ

 En esta sección pueden mencionarse y listarse posibles mejoras para solventar los problemas o debilidades que hayan podido detectar durante el análisis.
 Deben estar debidamente justificadas.
 */

 Overall, the results obtained showcase an improvement over the sequential implementation.
 However, further experiments are needed to provide a more comprehensive comparison.

+We observed fairly good efficiency when the system size was large.
+This was particularly evident when the inner width and height were large enough that communication was not the predominant time sink.
+Our analysis of the communication and idle times reveals that as node count increases, communications also grow significantly.
+Exploring further limits on this aspect would be ideal.

 In future implementations, expanding the scope to include experiments across different hardware configurations could offer valuable insights into the system's performance variability.

+#pagebreak()

-== Possible Improvements
+=== Future Improvements

 To enhance the performance and efficiency of this parallel implementation, several potential improvements can be considered:

-- Implementing a strategy to *skip computations in areas without live cells* could significantly reduce unnecessary processing.
+Implementing a strategy to skip computations in areas without live cells could significantly reduce unnecessary processing.
 If this approach is adopted, integrating a load-balancing mechanism would ensure an even distribution of computational workload across processes.

-- *Not computing the state of ghost atoms*, streamlining the algorithm and reducing computational overhead.
+Not computing the state of ghost atoms could streamline the algorithm and reduce computational overhead.

-- *Adding multiple layers of ghost atoms* might improve the efficiency of boundary cell computations, potentially leading to better overall performance as more iterations may be accomplished without the need to communicate.
+Adding multiple layers of ghost atoms might improve the efficiency of boundary cell computations, potentially leading to better overall performance as more iterations may be accomplished without the need to communicate.

 = References

 #bibliography("refs.bib")

-// #to-do[fix references. (los links tienen q mostrar cuando accedimos)]

 // -----------------------------------------------------------------------------------